Hrisipradhan/CN-LAB/README.md

 1. WAP in UDP to send a message from client to server device.

 2. WAP in UDP to send a message from server to client device.

+3. write a sender and recevier program in c using connectionless socket(UDP) both of them we exchange messages with each other continiously if any one of them will receive the the exit message from the other end then both of them will close the connection.